mistydemeo/metadater/README.md

 ------------

 - Ruby:
   Ruby 1.8.7 and 1.9.2 are supported.
 It's primarily been tested against 1.9.2, so let me know if there are any issues with 1.8.
+When using 1.8, ensure that RubyGems is installed too.
 - The following gems:
   - [mediainfo](http://rubygems.org/gems/mediainfo):
     The mediainfo gem interfaces with the commandline MediaInfo utility to extract video metadata.
 The MediaInfo tool must be installed and must be in your path.